 Step 3: Run a sample and see how it works

 To get started with UWP DirectX development, see Create a simple UWP game with DirectX.
 If you simply want to read and be acquainted with DirectX concepts like what a buffer is, see Direct3D graphics concepts.

 Step 4: Consider joining a program

 Xbox Live Creators Program is available to all developers.
 Anyone can publish an Xbox game.
-To make your title part of the Xbox Live Creators Program, you simply have to enable this option from the Windows Dev Center dashboard.
-For more information about signing up for a Windows Dev Center account, see Step 5 below.
+To make your title part of the Xbox Live Creators Program, you simply have to enable this option from Partner Center.
+For more information about signing up for a Partner Center account, see Step 5 below.

-Step 5: Sign up for Windows Dev Center account
+Step 5: Sign up for a Partner Center account

-The Dev Center account gives you access to the Windows Dev Center dashboard, which lets you manage and submit all of your apps and games for Windows devices in one place.
+A Partner Center account gives you access to Partner Center, which lets you manage and submit all of your apps and games for Windows devices in one place.

-For Windows game development, you may choose to wait till you want access to the Windows Dev Center dashboard or when you want to use Xbox Live features in your game.
+For Windows game development, you may choose to wait till you want access to Partner Center or when you want to use Xbox Live features in your game.

-For Xbox game development, you should sign up for a Dev Center account as it's needed to set up your retail Xbox for development.
+For Xbox game development, you should sign up for a Partner Center account as it's needed to set up your retail Xbox for development.
 See Step 2 for details.

-For more information, see Windows Dev Center dashboard.
+For more information, see Publish Windows apps and games.